prizlitchard/chrismeetscats/README.md

-# Chris Meets Cats
+# Chris Meets Cat
-## Written and designed by Liz Pritchard.
-## A totally serious website cataloging Chris Moschini's adventures meeting new cats.
+## What used to be a funny website about a very unfunny man.